-Located in western Pennsylvania in the United States, the beautifully scenic and often undersold city of Pittsburgh is positioned at the confluence of three rivers.
-The city therefore has quite a number of bridges – more than 400, in fact, and it's thanks to this that Pittsburgh is often fondly referred to as the 'City of Bridges'.
+Located in western Pennsylvania in the United States, Pittsburgh is a beautifully scenic and often undersold city that is positioned at the confluence of three rivers.
+The city has quite a number of bridges – more than 400, in fact, and it's thanks to this that Pittsburgh is often fondly referred to as the 'City of Bridges'.

-Though, for the same reason, it can take new arrivals a while to figure out how to navigate the complicated network of roads and bridges.
+Though, for the same reason, those moving to Pittsburgh can end up taking a while to figure out how to navigate the complicated network of roads and bridges.

 Pittsburgh also has dozens of higher education institutions, including Carnegie Mellon University and the University of Pittsburgh, both of which are industry leaders in research and development.